geovedi/book-notes/2017/storm-in-a-teacup.notes.md

   - Light connects humans to the universe.
   - Humanity resides between cosmic and terrestrial scales, observing patterns.
 - Reflection and Summary
-  - The narrator contemplates the complexity of the universe, reflected even in a teacup.
+  - Helen contemplates the complexity of the universe, reflected even in a teacup.